Staubgeborener/Klipper-Backup/docs/configuration.md

 !!! note
-    This section shows how to customize klipper-backup according to your needs.
+    This section shows how to customize Klipper-Backup according to your needs.
 Certain things like adding the token are already queried by the installation script and automatically inserted if necessary!

 ## .env
 Now you need your [GitHub token](installation.md#create-github-token).